milankmezic/AIPromptEngineer/README.md

 4. **Start Engineering Prompts:**
    - Click "Get Started" and follow the wizard to build your prompt.
+   - **Using Placeholders:** Enter questions with `[variable]` placeholders (e.g., "What is the capital of [country]?") and the system will automatically generate options to fill them.
+   - **Custom Input:** Use the "✏️ Other" button to enter custom values for any question or placeholder.
    - Review, refine, and send prompts to the AI.
    - Use the chat interface for follow-up questions and iterative refinement.
    - Click on automatically generated follow-up suggestions to continue the conversation.